microsoft/bedrock/README.md

 If you'd like to contribute, start by searching through the [issues](https://github.com/microsoft/bedrock/issues) and [pull requests](https://github.com/microsoft/bedrock/pulls) to see whether someone else has raised a similar idea or question.

-If you don't see your idea listed, and you think it fits into the goals of this guide, do one of the following:
+If you don't see your idea listed, and you think it fits into the goals of this project, do one of the following:
 * **If your contribution is minor,** such as a typo or grammar fix, open a pull request.
 * **If your contribution is major,** such as a new guide or feature we suggest starting by opening an issue first.
 That way, there is more visiblity to other contributors.